BorisovMaksim/Recommendation-system/README.md

 # Spotify Recommendation System

-Spotify Recommendation System can recommend tracks from Spotify's Million Playlist Dataset given initial set of tracks uri, which are identifiers from Spotift platform.
+Spotify Recommendation System can recommend tracks from Spotify's Million Playlist Dataset given initial set of tracks uri ( which are identifiers from Spotift platform).